-When your child was in elementary and high school, the Family Education Rights and Privacy Act (FERPA) gave you and your child rights to access your child's educational records.
+When your child was in elementary and high school, the Family Educational Rights and Privacy Act (FERPA) gave you and your child rights to access your child's educational records.
 Now that your child is in college, these same laws transfer ownership of the records directly to your son or daughter.
 The Office of the Registrar is responsible for administering the FERPA guidelines at the University of Colorado Boulder.

 If the Office of Financial Aid determines you are authorized, we can then release information in our file, except for the following: